kumarshobhit-1/weather-app/README.md

 ## 🛡 Copyright Notice

-© 2025 Shobhit Kumar — This Website is developed and maintained by Shobhit Kumar.
+© 2025 Shobhit Kumar — This is developed and maintained by Shobhit Kumar.
 All rights reserved.